h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 The second module, `h2o-ext-xgboost <https://github.com/h2oai/h2o-3/tree/master/h2o-extensions/xgboost>`__, contains the actual XGBoost model and model builder code, which communicates with native XGBoost libraries via the JNI API.
 The module also provides all necessary REST API definitions to expose the XGBoost model builder to clients.

+XGBoost in H2O supports multicore, thanks to OpenMP.
+The multicore implementation will only be available if the system itself supports it.
+(It has the right version of libraries.)
+If the requirements are not satisfied, XGBoost will use a fallback that is single core only.
+Multi-node support will be added in a future release.

 Refer to the `XGBoost in H2O Machine Learning Platform <https://blog.h2o.ai/2017/06/xgboost-in-h2o-machine-learning-platform/>`__ blog post for an example of how to use XGBoost with the HIGGS dataset.

 Defining an XGBoost Model